 Access to thousands of databases of genealogical and historical information.

 Access historical real estate data for St. Tammany and Orleans Parish online with this resource.
 To access DeedFax Online, you must visit a St. Tammany Parish Library branch and speak with a reference librarianopens a new window.

 Search the records of one of the largest genealogy organizations in the world.
 FamilySearch.Org is provided free of charge by The Church of Jesus Christ of Latter Day Saints.
-Resources include digitized books, microfilm that can be ordered for viewing, and a genealogy database of user submitted family trees.
+Resources include digitized books and a genealogy database of user submitted family trees.

 Don't have your own account?
 Use ours!
 Username--Sttamm Password--Genealogy123.
 Please note: the information in this account is not private and the account is available for in-library use only.

 Fold3 provides access to military records, including the stories, photos, and personal documents of the men and women who served.

 With over 28,000 books currently available, the entire U.S. Federal Census, PERSI™, Freedman's Bank Records, Revolutionary War Pension Records, and other expanding collections, HeritageQuest Online is designed specifically for patrons in public libraries who are either just beginning their family research or who after years of work are still uncovering their past.